MaastrichtU-BISS/lawnotation-demo/README.md

 # then run the following command
 $ label-studio start

+# run a nodejs server to extract text from pdfs
+$ yarn pdf

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:3000 (already running if you use vercel dev)
 $ yarn dev

 # build for production and launch server